robinucar/CI-CD-PIPELINE_for_Retail_Company/README.md

 - To achieve this task first of all, download the provided Java Source Code into on my Local PC and then created a GitHub Repository and uploaded all the project files to the repo.
   ![Github repository CI/CD for Retail Company](assests/github-repo.png)

-- Launch an EC2 Linux instance (type: t2.micro) named retail-app-master.
+- Launch an EC2 Linux instance (type: t2.micro) named retail-app-master. set the security group rule to allow all traffic from anywhere and create the instance.
   ![AWS EC2 retail-app-master INSTANCE](assests/retail-app-master-instance.png)

 - Connect to retail-app-pro server using local terminal and installed git to retail-app-master instance.